saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 See [here](../../reference/server.md) for more details about server requirements.

 When you install Ubuntu on the server, do not preinstall anything other than OpenSSH.
 Notably, do not install Docker along with the OS.

+!!! warning
+    IF YOUR SERVER IS HOSTED BY HETZNER, AND YOU WANT TO USE PLEX:

+    Plex has blocked access to their servers from Hetzner-hosted boxes. so you will need to configure gluetun to route this traffic to Plex.

+    Details on configuring this can be found [here](../../apps/gluetun/]

 #### Networking